DEqual - Equality in Diabetes Care | SEAMK Projektit

 Project description

-The aim of the Equality in Diabetes Care project is to promote equal access to diabetes care by developing and integrating nursing education in Finland and Thailand.
+The aim of the Equality in Diabetes Care project is to promote equal access to diabetes care and health literacy knowledge by developing and integrating nursing education in Finland and Thailand.
 The project focuses especially on strengthening the skills of nursing students and practicing nurses in resource-limited and closed environments, such as prisons.
 The project is lead by SEAMK in collaboration with Tampere University of Applied Sciences (TAMK), and Chulalongkorn University from Bangkok, Thailand.
 Educational materials produced in the project will be embedded into nursing curricula in both countries, with the goal of extending the impact to other areas of nursing and healthcare education.

 The project is funded by the Team Finland Knowledge programme, Finnish National Agency for Education.